Quasi-cluster algebras from non-orientable surfaces: Preliminaries

 where $l(d)$ is the hyperbolic length of the geodesic representative of $d$. \end{itemize} \end{defi}

 Remark that this definition does not need the arcs or curves to be simple.
 In fact we can extend this definition to a finite union of arcs and closed curves.

-\begin{defi} A \emph{multigeodesic} $\alpha$ is a multiset based of the set $ \{ a_1, \dots , a_n\}$ where $a_i$ is an ideal arc or any closed curve.
+\begin{defi} A \emph{multigeodesic} $\alpha$ is a multiset based on the set $ \{ a_1, \dots , a_n\}$ where each $a_i$ is a curve joining two marked points or any closed curve.
 Each element of the set has a multiplicity $m_i$.
 The $\lambda$-length of such a multigeodesic is given by :

 \end{defi}

 For a given multigeodesic $\alpha$, one can view the $\lambda$-length as a positive function on the decorated Teichm\"uller space $\wt{\mathcal{T}} \SM$ in the following sense~:

 Let $\wt{\sigma} \in \wt{\mathcal{T}} \SM$.
 The holonomy map $\rho_{\sigma}$ of the underlying hyperbolic structure $\sigma \in \mathcal{T} \SM$ defines a homeomorphism from $ \mathcal{T} \SM $ to a connected component of the moduli space